-Myrtle Beach also enjoys a vibrant nightlife.
+Myrtle Beach also enjoys vibrant nightlife.
 The city boasts top-notch entertainers.
 And its nightclubs are sophisticated and lively.

 It's the perfect vacation town nestled in one of the most beautiful spots along the Eastern seaboard.
 Ready to make Myrtle Beach a first or second home?

 If so, read on for tips that'll make your property hunt go much more smoothly.
-After all, purchasing beachfront property comes with special considerations and challenges.
+After all, purchasing a beachfront property comes with special considerations and challenges.
 First and foremost, you need a solid grasp of what to look for.

 Find the Right Beachfront Property

 Before you start searching for the ideal property, you should create a list of your personal must-haves.
 If you're going in on this property purchase with another person, then they should make a list, too.

 Comparing these lists will help you get on the same page when it comes to your dream beach property.
 It'll also help you sort out any conflicts ahead of time so that they don't interfere with the actual house hunting experience.